pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 This chapter details the systems for budgeting, forecasting, and analyzing the financial health of the Legacy Codex.
 It transforms raw accounting data into strategic intelligence that enables proactive decision-making, risk management, and capital allocation.

-FP&A is not about creating pretty spreadsheetsâ€”it's about building a financial planning system that gives you the foresight to make better decisions, allocate capital wisely, and navigate uncertainty with confidence.
+FP&A is not about creating pretty spreadsheets—it's about building a financial planning system that gives you the foresight to make better decisions, allocate capital wisely, and navigate uncertainty with confidence.
 When executed properly, FP&A becomes your competitive advantage, allowing you to see opportunities and threats before your competitors do.

-The systems in this chapter integrate with the North Star Dashboard v3 for real-time visibility and the Empire Automation â€“ Financial Tracker for detailed planning and analysis.
+The systems in this chapter integrate with the North Star Dashboard v3 for real-time visibility and the Empire Automation – Financial Tracker for detailed planning and analysis.
 Together, they create a comprehensive financial intelligence system that supports scaling from startup to $10M+ and beyond.

 ---